Dual CCTs Queries

 Please follow these links for further details and support.

 The concept of ‘badging’ posts does not fit in well with the principles of fair and open competition on which the entirety of specialist medical recruitment is now predicated.
 In a system of ‘badged’ posts, the programme is set and the trainees are recruited according to programme availability.
 For example, a dual programme consisting of Anaesthesia and ICM would only be able to recruit doctors into ICM training who already possess an NTN in Anaesthesia.
 This would exclude doctors with a physician or emergency medicine background from applying for training in ICM, even though those candidates may have scored higher in interview than anaesthetic trainees who finished below them, but were offered ST3 posts in ICM because there were a greater number of Anaesthetic/ICM programme vacancies.
 Under those circumstances we could end up not recruiting the most suitably qualified doctors to ICM.
-See the National Recruitment page for more information.
+See the Recruitment pages for more information.

 Yes.
 The Faculty has agreed with COPMeD and the DH that the two CCTs should be undertaken in the same Deanery.